RouachedHoussamEddine/Tp.bouzarita/README.md

 # Tp.bouzarita

-back-end is a localhost with a PORT 3001 open CMD then type node Server.js this will activite the server and you can accese it with localhost:3001
+back-end is a localhost with a PORT 3001 use this command (npm install express --save) to install express than copy the files inside the back-end to your directory open CMD then type node Server.js this will activite the server and you can accese it with localhost:3001